BD2KGenomics/dcc-spinnaker/README.md

 # Environment

-Spinnaker accesses the redwood storage system when validating submissions via a token stored in the UCSC_DCC_TOKEN environment file.
+Spinnaker accesses the storage system when validating submissions via a token stored in the UCSC_STORAGE_TOKEN environment file.

 # Run

-Start the database container:

-    make db

-Run the spinnaker server in a container:

-    make run

-NOTE: make run will also create and migrate the database if required
+    docker-compose up

 # Build, Debug and Test Locally